enkhee-Osiris/curriculum_vitae/CV.md

 Education
 -----------
 B.A. in Mongolian University of Science and Technology, Ulaanbaatar (2013 - 2018)
-  * Major in Software Engineering
+  * Major in Computer Science

 Hobbies
 --------